DJ Drama

-Tyree Cinque Simmons (born April 22, 1978), professionally known as DJ Drama, is an American DJ, record executive and music promoter.
-He is the co-founder (with Don Cannon) of Generation Now, an Atlantic Records imprint with artists including Lil Uzi Vert, Jack Harlow, and Skeme on its roster.
-He gained recognition as the official DJ for Atlanta rapper T.I. and as a prominent mixtape DJ with his series, Gangsta Grillz.
-Numerous artists have utilized the DJ Drama's Gangsta Grillz branding in projects he's compiled, including Lil Wayne, Fabolous, Jeezy, Gucci Mane, Snoop Dogg, YoungBoy Never Broke Again, among others.
+Tyree Cinque Simmons (born April 22, 1978), known professionally as DJ Drama, is an American disc jockey (DJ), record executive and music promoter.
+He initially gained recognition as the DJ for Atlanta-based rapper T.I., and continued to gain prominence hosting mixtapes for other hip hop artists.
+His trademark Gangsta Grillz series is present on releases of which he has compiled; it has been popularized by artists including Lil Wayne, Tyler, the Creator, Snoop Dogg, Yo Gotti, YoungBoy Never Broke Again, Fabolous, Jeezy, Meek Mill, and Gucci Mane, among others.
+Alongside record producer and fellow Philadelphia native Don Cannon, he co-founded the record label Generation Now in 2015, an imprint of Atlantic Records which has signed artists including Lil Uzi Vert and Jack Harlow.

-He was a co-founder of the Atlanta-based DJ and artist collective known as the Aphilliates.
-Drama has released 5 studio albums, curating tracks with both "underground" and prominent artists, the latest of which being Quality Street Music 2 (2016).
+A non-performing hip hop artist, Drama's extensive network in the industry enables his albums to enlist both underground and high-profile artists to perform lyrics or production.
+He signed with Atlantic Records to release his first two albums, Gangsta Grillz: The Album (2007) and Vol. 2 (2009), though his subsequent albums — Third Power (2011), Quality Street Music (2012), Quality Street Music 2 (2016), and I'm Really Like That (2023) — were released independently; each were met with moderate critical and commercial reception.

+Drama was named "DJ of the Year" at the 2013 BET Hip Hop Awards, and won Best Rap Album at the 61st Annual Grammy Awards for his work on Tyler, the Creator's album, Call Me If You Get Lost (2021).

 Early life and education

-Tyree Simmons was born from a Black Father, and White Mother in Philadelphia, Pennsylvania, also being raised largely in Germantown, Philadelphia.
+Tyree Simmons was born in Philadelphia and raised largely in Germantown, Philadelphia.
+His father is black, his mother is white.
 At age 13, his sister took him to New York City where he purchased his first mixtape.
 He began making his own tapes soon after, including one titled Illadelph which featured artists like Black Thought, Dice Raw, Malik B., and others.
 He also started experimenting with turntables.
 Simmons attended Central High School in Philadelphia and graduated in 1996.

 After high school, he moved to Atlanta to attend Clark Atlanta University (CAU) where he studied mass communication.
 While there, he met two other Philadelphia-raised DJs: DJ Sense and Don Cannon.
 The three would eventually form the Aphilliates DJ and artist collective.
 During his studies, Simmons began making and releasing mixtapes under the moniker, DJ Drama.
 One of his first series (called Electric Relaxation) included a variety of R&B tracks.
 In 1998, he released his first mixtape (Jim Crow Laws) composed exclusively of Southern hip hop acts like Outkast, Three 6 Mafia, and Mystikal.
 The success of that tape led DJ Drama to start the mixtape series, Gangsta Grillz.
 He would go on to graduate from CAU in 2000.